 For reasons that remain somewhat mysterious to us, amlodipine (Norvasc) is one of the most popular blood pressure medications in the pharmacy.
 This calcium channel blocker lowers blood pressure in part by interfering with the flow of calcium into artery walls.
 This helps dilate blood vessels in the heart and throughout the body.

 Amlodipine is perceived by many health professionals as a highly effective, low-risk medication.
-We estimate that nearly 14 million Americans swallow a pill containing amlodipine every day.
+At last count, nearly 16 million Americans swallow a pill containing amlodipine every day.

 Drug Combinations containing Amlodipine:

 Although this calcium antagonist is most frequently prescribed as a single pill, increasingly it is combined with other drugs.
 There is, for example, amlodipine plus an ACE inhibitor called benazepril.
 The brand name is Lotrel.

 These combination products are designed to lower blood pressure more effectively than amlodipine alone.
 There is even a drug combo that combines the cholesterol-lowering drug atorvastatin with amlodipine.
 It is called Caduet.

 What this means is that many patients are taking amlodipine and may not even realize it.
 Are there any downsides to this drug?

 When you read the prescribing information for Norvasc you learn that

 “NORVASC has been evaluated for safety in more than 11,000 patients in U.S. and foreign clinical trials.
 In general, treatment with NORVASC was well-tolerated at doses up to 10 mg daily.
 Most adverse reactions reported during therapy with NORVASC were of mild or moderate severity.
 In controlled clinical trials directly comparing NORVASC (N=1730) at doses up to 10 mg to placebo (N=1250), discontinuation of NORVASC due to adverse reactions was required in only about 1.5% of patients and was not significantly different from placebo (about 1%).”